2013 horse meat scandal: Health implications

 A small survey, part of the EU-funded project FoodRisC, by a team from University College Dublin and Brunel University found that health risks were not respondents' first concern, but rather that the claims made on labels did not match the contents of food products.
 Additional concerns included allegations that a "French plant which handled horse meat sold in Britain as beef has previously been at the centre of a major E.coli discovery".
 Inquiry into horse meat sources in the UK also revealed that Aintree racecourse has a contract with a licensed slaughterhouse in West Yorkshire to remove dead Grand National race horses.
 It is illegal for horses euthanised by injection to be put into the human food chain.
-Many chemical agents used for animal euthanasia leave residues in the meat which may be harmful to humans, and have caused sickness and death in animal predators and scavengers.
+Many chemical agents used for animal euthanasia leave residues in the meat which may be harmful to humans, and have caused sickness and death in predators and scavengers.
 Aintree officials stated they were "as confident as we possibly can be that no unfit meat ever reaches the human food chain."